ai4os/ai4-docs/source/advanced/api.rst

                ^
        SyntaxError: invalid syntax

-    Once fixed, launch deepaas again and your module should appear.
+    Once fixed, launch DEEPaaS again and your module should appear.